tweedegolf/ci-standard/README.md

 ## Usage

-To use it, copy [ci.yml](https//github.com/tweedegolf/ci-standard/blob/main/.github/workflows/ci.yml) into your GitHub project.
-For some steps you might want to include some extra steps, see [customising](#customising) for examples.
+To use it, copy [.github/workflows/ci.yml](https//github.com/tweedegolf/ci-standard/blob/main/.github/workflows/ci.yml) into your GitHub project.
+For some steps you might want to include extra steps, see [customising](#customising) for examples.

 ## Steps included